Suspect arrested in slaying of 4-boy mom on Stony Point Road

 “I am truly blown away with the amount of love and support everyone is giving,” White wrote in a fundraising update.

-In addition to a count of second-degree murder, Gaskins faces a charge of using of firearm in commission a felony and a charge of possession of a firearm by a convicted felon.
+In addition to a count of second-degree murder, Gaskins faces a charge of using a firearm in commission of a felony and a charge of possession of a firearm by a convicted felon.

 Madison County court records show that Gaskins was convicted in 2015 of feloniously eluding police and sentenced to a year in jail with two years of probation.
 The records also indicate two convictions for violating the terms of his probation.